An ultrasound scan is a procedure that uses high frequency sound waves to create a picture of a part of the inside of your body.

 They might ask you to drink plenty before your scan so that you have a comfortably full bladder.

 Take your medicines as normal unless your doctor tells you otherwise.

 Before the scan

-When you arrive at the clinic a member of staff might ask you to take off your clothing down to your underwear and put on a hospital gown.
+Before the test you might be asked to remove your clothing and put on a hospital gown.
 It will depend on what part of the body you're having scanned as to whether you have to undress or not.

 During the scan

 You lie on the couch next to the ultrasound machine.
 You might be able to sit up depending on which part of your body is being scanned.

 The sonographer will spread a clear gel onto your skin over the area they are checking.
 The gel feels cold.
 It helps to transmit the sound waves to the probe.
 The scan appears on a screen next to you.